ziotom78/raytracing_course/language-comparison.md

--   *The D programming language*, by Andrei Alexandrescu (2010, Addison-Wesley), is unfortunately dated, as D evolved a lot in the last ten years.
+-   *The D programming language*, by Andrei Alexandrescu (2010, Addison-Wesley), is unfortunately dated, as D evolved a lot in the last years.
 Still, this is by far one of the best programming book not only for the D language but in general: Alexandrescu is a gifted writer, and the book is full of intriguing examples.
     Despite its age, it is a real gem.